 He suggests building your short-term savings to at least $500 while making only the minimum payments on your existing credit cards before you start concentrating on your debts.
 That way, you can tap your savings instead of swiping your credit card if you have an unexpected expense.

 “For consumers that have debt and their income isn’t high enough to save anything, they either have to reduce expenditures or increase their income, and the best-case scenario would (be) to do both,” Repak says.
 “Supplementing your living expenses using credit cards cannot be a solution.”

-If your main goal is to pay off your credit card debt, the last thing you want to be doing is adding to that debt by continuing to charge your expenses.
+If your main goal is to pay off your credit card debt, the last thing you want to do is add to that debt by continuing to charge your expenses.

 “Quit using your credit cards,” Repak says.
 “It seems like a no-brainer, but sometimes it is easier said than done.”

-Paying with cash not only prevents you from accumulating more debt, but can also help you spend less overall due to the psychological act of handing over physical bills.
+Paying with cash not only prevents you from accumulating more debt, but it can also help you spend less overall, due to the psychological act of handing over physical bills.
 It also requires you to plan ahead and makes certain purchases inconvenient, so you’re less likely to make them.

 Debt consolidation can be a useful way to consolidate multiple lines of high-interest credit card debt under a loan with one fixed, monthly payment.
-You can consolidate your debts with a debt consolidation loan, a balance transfer credit card or even a home equity loan.
+You can consolidate your debts by initiating a balance transfer (like we mentioned previously).
+But, you could consider taking out a debt consolidation loan or even a home equity loan.

 Debt consolidation can make it easier and less expensive to pay off your debt, but only if the interest rate of the debt consolidation loan is lower than the interest rates of your credit cards.
 Use Bankrate’s debt consolidation calculator to find out how much money you could save on interest.